 The overall crime rate in King is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small town, King does not have a public transit system used by locals to get to and from work.
+King is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-King is a somewhat ethnically-diverse town.
 The people who call King home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of King residents report their race to be White, followed by Asian.
-Important ancestries of people in King include German, Polish, Norwegian, Irish, and English.
+Important ancestries of people in King include German, Norwegian, Polish, English, and French Canadian.

 The most common language spoken in King is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Italian.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in King, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.